Know Your Rights: Part 1

 Another consideration to take into mind when you engage in protest activity is how your rights change depending on location.
 You have the right to engage in protest on public property, including sidewalks and parks.
 However, some places that appear public may, in fact, be private property– such as a plaza in front of a private building, malls, and office buildings.
 The distinction is important because entering private property requires the permission of the owner, and remaining on that property may have legal consequences.

 When expressing yourself in public, keep in mind that you will lose control over who may publish or disseminate your public expression.
 There is generally no reasonable expectation of privacy in public spaces.
-For example, you may legally be photographed or recorded, provided that it does not cross the line into harassment or intimidation.
+For example, you may be legally photographed or recorded, provided that it does not cross the line into harassment or intimidation.

-When engaging in protest activity, interactions with law enforcement can sometimes be inevitable.
+When engaging in protest activity, interactions with law enforcement can be sometimes inevitable.
 In Part II, we’ll cover how to manage these interactions.